 Kotka - Saint Petersburg Crossing

-After 2.5 years of waiting for the end of travel bans as a result of the Coronavirus pandemic, I decided to launch the yacht and drive it from Kotka to St. Petersburg as soon as possible.
+After 2.5 years of waiting for the end of travel bans as a result of the Coronavirus pandemic, I decided to launch the yacht and move it from Kotka to St. Petersburg as soon as possible.
 The opportunity did not come.
 The foreign passport was replaced with a new one, and the new one lacked a visa.
 To get a new one, I did not fit into any of the categories that are allowed to enter Finland.
 I wrote a letter to the consulate, attached a contract for the storage of the yacht and from the second call I was allowed to apply for a visa.
 I got it and went to get the yacht.

 After going through humiliating screening procedures, asking about the purpose of the trip, checking all possible documents at the Russian border, I finally got to Finland.
 The Finnish border guards were satisfied with my answer to the question about the purpose of the trip and did not ask anything else.

 I had warned the company where the yacht was stored about my arrival in advance, so that by my arrival the yacht was almost hanging from the slings and was ready to descend.
-After two years of downtime on the shore, she was terribly dirty.
+After two years of idle time on the shore, she was terribly dirty.
 I washed it after the descent for 3 hours, but I still could not wash some places.
 But the main thing was that the yacht was on the water, and it was possible to prepare for the transition.
 Surprisingly, the battery remained alive, the outboard motor started up quite normally after checking the spark plug and changing the oil, although the old 2-year-old gasoline made itself felt.
 It was dry inside, although a little dusty.
 Sails, covers, papers, and so on-everything was in perfect order.
 The ropes are almost all stiffened, covered with mud.
 I had to knead them and wash them as much as possible.

 The next day I armed and checked the yacht.
 I am very grateful to my fellow neighbors on the pier for their advice and help in preparing.
 Sven especially helped out by agreeing to help buy a portable walkie-talkie, without which trouble could happen when crossing the border.
 I am very grateful to both Sven and Mikhail.